 It's estimated that governments spend around $600 billion annually on subsidizing fossil fuels, a number five times higher than the amount spent on supporting clean energy.
 In terms of CO₂ emissions, coal is the most polluting fuel, yet it's the least taxed — 85% of coal used for heating and industrial processes is untaxed and the average tax rate on coal is below €2 per ton of CO₂.
 Putting a price on carbon and taxing the use of fossil fuels could provide an incentive to move toward clean energy.

-However, phasing out the use of fossil fuels and moving toward a low carbon economy is only possible if renewable energy sources are readily available.
+However, phasing out the use of fossil fuels and moving toward a low-carbon economy is only possible if renewable energy sources are readily available.
 The major types of renewable energy sources are energy from biomass, hydropower, geothermal energy, wind energy, and solar energy.

 Large-scale mitigation measures like reducing greenhouse gases by shifting to renewable energy are crucial, but they'll take more time to come into effect than we'd like them to.
 At Climeworks, we believe it's important to empower everyone to make an impact today.
-Climeworks has developed a direct air capture technology which permanently removes carbon dioxide from the atmosphere.
+Climeworks has developed a direct air capture technology that permanently removes carbon dioxide from the atmosphere.
 This solution will allow us to address historic, as well as unavoidable, emissions and enable the world to reach net-zero emissions by mid-century.

 Climeworks' direct air capture and storage plant, Orca, in Iceland.